Online Account Security

 Creating online accounts for your IU benefit plans is central to managing your benefits and keeping your personal information, such as beneficiaries or investments, up to date.
 The resources and tips below outline simple steps you can take to protect yourself and your benefit accounts online.

-Register, set up, and routinely monitor your online benefit accounts.
+Set up online access and routinely monitor your online accounts.

 Use strong, unique passwords or passphrases, and never share them.

 - Each of your online accounts should use a unique password or passphrase.